-Family Connection from Naviance is a web-based service designed especially for students and parents.
+Naviance Student from Naviance is a web-based service designed especially for students and parents.
 It is a comprehensive website that students and parents can use to help make decisions about colleges, careers, and postsecondary plans.
-Each student has a profile on Family Connection and is linked directly to the counseling office so that the counselors can monitor each student's progress in the career and college planning process.
+Each student has a profile on Naviance Student and is linked directly to the school counseling office so that the school counselors can monitor each student's progress in the career and college planning process.

 Family Connection allows students and families to: